-- The project had a clear target: restoration to E. piperita – Angophora costata woodland status; goals: maintain and renew planting regime over three years, maintain and renew fencing and interpretive signage over three years to protect natural regeneration, ongoing monitoring for shrubby weeds reduced to minimum of six monthly monitoring for weeds and vandalism; objectives: two sessions x fence to delineate non-mowing area, design, obtain and erect interpretive signage, commence replanting of shrub layer on monthly basis, obtain administrative approval for project and liaise with other stakeholders.
+- The project had a clear target: restoration to E. piperita – Angophora costata woodland status; goals: maintain and renew planting regime over three years; maintain and renew fencing and interpretive signage over three years to protect natural regeneration; ongoing monitoring for shrubby weeds reducing to minimum of six monthly monitoring for weeds and vandalism; objectives: obtain administrative approval for project and liaise with other stakeholders; two sessions x fence to delineate non-mowing area; design, obtain and erect interpretive signage; commence replanting of shrub layer on monthly basis; facilitate and encourage natural regeneration.

 - There was extensive and ongoing community involvement, both in the form of the local volunteer bushcare group, a visiting volunteer community group, local resident interest and incorporation of the project into the Blue Mountains City Council 2019 Masterplan for the area;

-- Contemporary and validated restoration techniques were used i.e. replanting with indigenous flora sourced from a local, specialist native nursery, and natural regeneration.
-The relevant administrative authorities were consulted, approvals obtained, and other landusers were informed about the project;
+- Contemporary and validated restoration techniques were used i.e. replanting with indigenous flora sourced from a specialist native nursery, and natural regeneration.
+The relevant administrative authorities were consulted, approvals obtained, and other land-users were informed about the project;

-- the intervention level was appropriately high, as the woodland on the site had been totally destroyed; and
+- The intervention level was appropriate: the woodland on the site had been totally destroyed for sixty years or more, so protective fencing, some replanting and facilitation of natural regeneration were suitable responses.

 - The adjacent natural woodland (E. piperita – Angophora costata woodland) was utilised as a reference area.